 - Before each meal, I would drink hot water with lemon.

 - 15-60 minutes of exercise each day.
-Back then, it was usually Denise Austin workout or a neighborhood walk.
+Back then, it was usually Denise Austin workout or a neighborhood walk at dawn.

 But I am older now and I know that losing 40 pounds takes longer than a year and real will power.
-I ordered a jogging stroller to make sure it was easy to take AH for walks and I bought more cushioned socks for myself too.
+I ordered a jogging stroller to make sure it was easy to take Bumblebee for walks and I bought more cushioned socks for myself too.
 But this time, I would be less strict about carbs while still limiting refined sugars and processed desserts.
 Homemade desserts are ok in moderation, but no store-bought cakes.
-I was getting ready!

 - Each meal, eat four ounces protein (eggs/fish/meat/cottage cheese) w/ fruit/vegetables/salad.